Andrettin/Wyrmsun/readme.txt

 - Added Goblin Thief (unit graphics by b_o).
 - Added Gnomish Herbalist (unit graphics by b_o).
 - Scouts and archers can now attack from within towers.
+- Added Germanic Builder (unit graphics by b_o).
+- Experience is now distributed among nearby units (radius of 6) which belong to the same player as the unit that struck the final blow.
+- Mechanical units now no longer display Level and XP.

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).